 This data viewer shows the drought exposure of total land area and different ecosystems in the EEA’s 38 member and cooperating countries.
 The data are updated three times per month.

-In May 2024, approximately 30% of the total area of EEA 38 member and cooperating countries experienced drought conditions.
+Approximately 30% of the total area of EEA 38 member and cooperating countries experienced drought conditions

 What is drought?